Skip to main content

 Important

-This topic describes how to integrate an application with DevExpress controls into GitHub, GitLab, Azure DevOps, JFrog Artifactory, and Nexus OSS continuous integration (CI/CD) systems.
+This topic describes how to integrate an application with DevExpress controls into GitHub Actions, GitLab, Azure DevOps, JFrog Artifactory, and Nexus OSS continuous integration (CI/CD) systems.

 Create a secret with your DevExpress NuGet credentials for CI/CD operations.
 You must be the repository owner to create secrets for an environment in a personal account.